tim-pipi/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `DeleteCommandParser` and `DeleteCommand` should end at the destroy marker (X) but due to a limitation in PlantUML, the lifeline extends to the end of the diagram.

+The creation of the `internApplication` object has been omitted for brevity.
 </box>

 How the `Logic` component works: